ading2210/passmark-scraper/README.md

 ### Getting all items:

 You can get all the items in the database using `Scraper.items`.
+This returns a list containing all the results.

 If you want to refresh the cached results, use `Scraper.scrape()`.

 ### Searching through the results:

 Simply use `Scraper.search(query)`.
 Optionally, you can use the `limit` argument to limit the number of results returned.
+This returns a list containing the results of your search.
+Note that this won't refresh the cached items.
+You'll have to use `Scraper.scrape()` to refresh it.

 ### Sorting the results: